LZeroAnalytics/thornode/docs/mimir.md

 `HaltChainGlobal`: Pause all chains (chain clients) `Halt<chain>Chain`: Pause a specific blockchain via mimir or detected double-spend `SolvencyHalt<chain>Chain`: Solvency checker auto halts chain.
-Chain will be auto un-halted once solvency is regained `NodePauseChainGlobal`: Inidividual node controlled means to pause all chains `NodePauseChainBlocks`: Number of block a node operator can pause/resume the chains for
+Chain will be auto un-halted once solvency is regained `NodePauseChainGlobal`: Individual node controlled means to pause all chains `NodePauseChainBlocks`: Number of block a node operator can pause/resume the chains for

 ### Solvency Checker